Bruhat Bengaluru Mahanagara Palike

-Its roles and responsibilities include the "orderly development of the city" — zoning and building regulations, health, hygiene, licensing, trade and education, as well as quality of life issues such as public open space, water bodies, parks and greenery.
+Its roles and responsibilities included zoning and building regulations, health, hygiene, licensing, trade and education, as well as quality of life issues such as public open space, water bodies, parks and greenery.

-The BBMP represents the third level of government (the Central Government and State Government being the first two levels).
-BBMP is run by a city council composed of elected representatives, called "corporators", one from each of the wards (localities) of the city.
+The BBMP represented the third level of government (the Central Government and State Government being the first two levels).
+BBMP was run by a unelected IAS officer selected by state government during its last stages when city council composed of elected representatives, called "corporators" was suspended indefinitely, one from each of the wards (localities) of the city.
+A range of other statutory authorities exercise certain municipal responsibilities (eg: the Bangalore Development Authority, and BESCOM).

-The elections to the council are held once every five years, with results being decided by popular vote.
-The members contesting elections to the council represent one or more of the state's political parties.
+The elections to the council were held once every five years, with results being decided by popular vote.
+The members contesting elections to the council represented one or more of the state's political parties.